Stillwater prison lockdown: 9 staff members hospitalized for exposure to substance

 Three other staff members then reported similar symptoms and were also taken to the hospital.
 After that, three more staff members who responded to the initial incident reported feeling ill.
 Two of them went to the hospital.

-A total of nine staff at the prison were taken to the hospital for evaluation.
+A total of nine staff members at the prison were taken to the hospital for evaluation.
 Only one was not taken by paramedics.
 One of those staff was also given Narcan after experiencing symptoms.

 All staff have been treated and released as of Thursday afternoon.